pwolanin/demo-vuetify-drupal/README.md

 You need node >= 18 and PHP >= 8.1

-You'll also need npm and composer sintalled in advance.
+You'll also need npm and composer installed in advance.

+For this example I set up a Vue application and Drupal and connected them together.

 # Vuetify

-Installed using npm:
+I installed using npm:
 https://github.com/vuetifyjs/create-vuetify

 ```